 In Heeze and Oosterhout we have hospitalization wards for children and adults.
-There is also capacity for people with a mental disability.
+There is also capacity for people with an intellectual disability.
 Hospitalization time depends on what needs to be examined and the type of treatment.
 It may vary from several days to multiple weeks.
 Prior to hospitalization we will inform you of where you are expected and at what time what examinations are scheduled.

 Regularly discussing your visit to Kempenhaeghe with your child helps prepare him of her.
 Keep your explanations as simple as possible.
 Pack all the things required for hospitalization together.
 One parent or guardian can be present during a short stay and during most examinations.
 You may stay in the child’s room, allowing you to take on (part) of the child’s daily care.
 After all, you know your child best and you are familiar with his or her reactions and behavior.
 This allows us to tune our care as best as possible.